kinertiateam/goBoost-API-Docs/source/index.html.md

 ```

 <aside class="notice">
-  You must replace <code>code</code> with the grant code you received fro mthe previous step and replace <code>client_secret</code> from the Oauth Application.
+  You must replace <code>code</code> with the grant code you received from the previous step and replace <code>client_secret</code> from the Oauth Application.
 </aside>

 ## Refresh Token
 The access token you receive will expire.
-When the token expires you'll need to use the refresh token you received in the Access Token step to get a new Access token
+When the token expires, you'll need to use the refresh token you received in the access token step to get a new access token

 ```shell
 # With shell, you can just pass the correct header with each request